srplab/srplab.github.io/_posts/2018-01-02-ios_call_ruby_kramdown.markdown

 title:  "ios Call Ruby Kramdown"
 date:   2018-01-02 20:47:07 +0800
 categories: ios
+tags: ios ruby xcode
 ---

+### The example shows how to use kramdown to convert markdown file to html in apps developed with object-c/c++ for iphone.

 {% include codeformat.html %}

 <h1 align = "left"><font color="#FF9900">Introduction</font></h1>